 If you have a medical condition that affects healthy blood flow, preventing and treating gangrene is one of the most important things that you can do.
 Our team of providers are highly trained and experienced in treating gangrene.
-To learn more, call or use the online feature to schedule your appointment.
+To learn more, call or use the online booking feature to schedule your appointment.

 Ordinarily, your cardiovascular system delivers blood and nutrients to all areas of your body in a well-coordinated process.
 Your body’s tissues depend on these nutrients to maintain and build themselves, and ultimately, to stay alive.
 If this process is interrupted, problems can develop.
 Gangrene is a term that refers to the death of body tissue due to a lack of blood flow or a serious infection.

 Gangrene is a dangerous condition that most often affects the extremities, such as your hands, feet, fingers, or toes.
 If you have a medical condition that affects your blood flow, such as diabetes or atherosclerosis, you have an increased chance of developing gangrene.
 Recognizing the symptoms of gangrene and seeking professional medical care is essential to ensure the best treatment outcomes.

 Gangrene can present in different areas of your body and in different ways.
 There is a range of symptoms that you may experience, including:

 - Pale, blue, black, bronze, or red skin